 Reclaim mothering as wild initiation, with Mother Nature as guide.

+I’m an ecotherapist with advanced training and a decade of practice in expressive arts and maternal mental health.
 I’m available for conversations on podcasts, Clubhouse, and IG Lives about topics related to Rewild Mothering.
 Find my speaker sheet, with favorite topics, here.